 A. Emissions Control

 The need to control emissions has led to an IMO regulatory framework restricting several fueling options.
 The IMO is spearheading sulfur emission restrictions within particular Emission Controlled Areas (ECAs).
 For example, since 2010, in the sulfur emission control area (SECA) of the North and Baltic Sea, the mass fraction of sulfur in a vessel’s bunker has to be less than 1%.
 This standard took effect in North America in 2012, with this limit decreasing to 0.5% after 2020.
 These rules triggered interest in alternative forms of powered vessels.
-There is considerable interest in at ports worldwide using on-shore power supplies (cold ironing) and other similar technologies and practices (use of diesel oil instead of heavy fuel oil or renewable energy sources) to reduce emissions.
-At the center of these trends is provision of liquefied natural gas (LNG) to ships.
+There is considerable interest in ports worldwide using on-shore power supplies (cold ironing) and other similar technologies and practices (use of diesel oil instead of heavy fuel oil or renewable energy sources) to reduce emissions.
+At the center of these trends is the provision of liquefied natural gas (LNG) to ships.
 The capacity of ports in providing shore power supply or LNG bunkering is also an emerging environmental performance indicator.